sebavuye/style-dictionary-poc/README.md

 The config file of the Styled Dictionary package is located in: `src/style-dictionary/config.json` In this file you can specify all the settings needed to generate variables from the tokens you specify.
 For This use-case the specified transformers are for **sass** and **javascript**.

 You can add, change or delete tokens specified in the json files in the `tokens` directory.

 ### Generating Variables

 When need to generate new variables you can run `yarn build:tokens`.
 This will generate variable files for every technology specified in the `config.json`.

 The output directories specified are:

-* scss: `src/theme/common/_variables.scss`
+- scss: `src/theme/common/_variables.scss`
-* javascript: `src/consts/variables.ts`
+- javascript: `src/consts/variables.ts`

+There are 2 components created, one uses the generated sass variables the other one uses the javascript variables.
+Both using the same single source of truth.